GameDevTecnico/cubos/docs/pages/2_features/ecs.md

   "DeltaTime", @ref cubos::engine::Input "Input").
 - **Systems** - functions which operate on resources and entities' components.
   This is where the logic is implemented.
-- **Dispatcher** - decides when each system is called and knows which systems are independent from each other so they can be called at the same time (parallel computing).

-On the engine side, the @ref cubos::core::ecs::Dispatcher "Dispatcher" is not exposed.
-Instead, the @ref cubos::engine::Cubos "Cubos" class is used to add systems and specify when they should be called.

 One important thing to note is that in an ECS the data is completely decoupled from the logic.
 What this means is that entities and components